the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 But, I would be _remiss_ if you didn't ask:

-#### Is adding and maintaining extra endpoints just for QA _really_ worth the engineering cost?
+#### ❓ Is adding and maintaining extra endpoints just for QA _really_ worth the engineering cost?

 I argue: absolutely.

-Especially if you set up your QA endpoints "correctly" in that they invoke the same core logic as your Prod endpoints.
+Especially if you set up your QA endpoints "correctly" in that they invoke 95%+ of the same logic as your Prod endpoints.
 This can mean inheriting from the Prod endpoint class, abstracting core functionality into defs, you name it.

 In fact, the secret reason that I push these so hard is that they force you to think through what the _meat_ of your endpoint is, and then add whatever prod bells and whistles you need to make things Prod-ready.
 And then, your QA endpoint is just whatever it needs to be to let you easily and quickly verify AI or ML results, and establish parity with your data science experiments or intuition.
+They're a minor footprint with high leverage.

+Once this is all established, I promise you will admire the beauty of how this all looks in your API code.
+And you'd be surprised by how often having 2 entryways into your core logic with separate end goals will help you catch bugs or issues that would otherwise fly under the radar.

 _In production, APIs optimize for real-world constraints; in QA, we optimize for truth._
 Separate QA endpoints let us be rigorous about these considerations.

+#### ❓ Why not just write tests?

+QA endpoints are _not_ a replacement for tests.

+A QA endpoint is a real path through production logic, testing real integration, not just unit concerns.
+It lives in and interacts with the same environment that exposes your model.
+Plus, you avoid the headaches and gotchas of dependency mocking.

+They are a tool to increase velocity, and ideally make your API logic more robust.

+But... it also depends on what you mean by tests.

+I mentioned evals above.
+But what about CI smoke tests that automatically ensure basic model quality is still there?
+Seems like a great fit for your QA endpoint(s).

+(And please, PLEASE still write tests.)

-#### What about security?
+#### ❓ What about security?
 Aren't these extra QA endpoints by design missing the bells and whistles that make them production-safe?

 That is a _great_ point.